-Throughout its history, Fuller’s has continued to build an enviable pub estate that today numbers around 400.
+Throughout its history, Fuller’s has continued to build an enviable estate of premium pubs and hotels that today numbers around 400.
 Nearly half of our pubs are tenanted pubs, run by a tenant or lessee as their own business, while the other half are owned and run by a General Manager, who is a paid employee of Fuller, Smith & Turner PLC.

-There have been a number of landmarks, particularly in recent years.
+There have been a number of landmarks in Fuller’s story, particularly in recent years.
 In 1990 we purchased 44 outlets from Ind Coope, the pub division of Allied Breweries.
 In 1992, we opened the first Ale & Pie pub and in 2005, Fuller’s acquired Gales Brewery in Horndean, Hampshire – along with 111 pubs – a sea change moment in Fuller’s history.